 About the course

-Learn how to:
+You’ll learn how to:

-• Plan a design for multi-block printing.
+• Plan a design for a multi-block linocut print.

-• Make a registration device or jig.
+• Make a registration device (or jig) to align your blocks accurately.

 • Print your design by hand, using water-based or oil-based inks.